Whether you have pigs as pets or are breeding pigs to generate an income, seeing your pig struggle to walk is stressful.

 Conclusion

 Pigs are lovely animals to keep as pets or farm with, but you need to observe them closely, especially when they struggle to walk.
-Sometimes they will alert you by screaming or squealing, and others may simply lie on the ground and refuse to move.
+Sometimes your pig will alert you by screaming or squealing, and others may simply lie on the ground and refuse to move.

 Monitoring your pigs daily will make it easier for you to spot the signs that your pig struggles to walk.
 Early detection of infections and diseases will prevent irreversible damage.